White City, London: History

 The area now called White City was level arable farmland until 1908, when it was used as the site of the Franco-British Exhibition and the 1908 Summer Olympics.
 In 1909 the exhibition site hosted the Imperial International Exhibition and in 1910, the Japan–British Exhibition.
 The final two exhibitions to be held there were the Latin-British Exhibition (1912) and the Anglo-American Exposition (1914), which was brought to a premature end by the outbreak of the First World War.
 During this period it was known as the Great White City because the fibrous plaster used to construct the exhibition pavilions had the appearance of white marble, and hence the name given to this part of Shepherd's Bush.
-Apartments blocks for lower income residents were constructed in the 1930s.
+Apartment blocks for lower-income residents were constructed in the 1930s.

 White City Stadium, BBC White City and White City Place

 White City Stadium, in the northern section of the district, also known as the Great Stadium and seating 66,000, was officially opened by King Edward VII on 27 April 1908 for the 1908 Summer Olympics.
 The starting point of the marathon race at the 1908 Summer Olympics was at Windsor Castle creating a distance of 42.195 km or 26 miles 385 yards to the finishing line at White City stadium.
-In 1921, this was adopted as the standard distance for marathon races; previously the distance varied slightly.
+In 1921, this was adopted as the standard distance for marathon races; previously the distance had varied slightly.
 After the Olympics, the stadium continued to be used for athletics until 1914, and, in 1927, it was turned into a greyhound racing track, although it was also used for short periods by Queens Park Rangers football club, and for other sports.
-In 1931, a 440-yard running track was installed for the Amateur Athletic Association Championships, held there from 1932 to 1970.
+In 1931, a 440-yard (402.3 m) running track was installed for the Amateur Athletic Association Championships, held there from 1932 to 1970.
 It also hosted the match between Uruguay and France during the 1966 FIFA World Cup.

 In 1934, the American rodeo promoter Tex Austin staged the World's Championship Rodeo at White City Stadium.
 Champion cowboys and cowgirls from Canada and the United States participated, including Pete Knight, Weldon Bascom, Clark Lund, Ted Elder, and Vera McGinnis.
 The world's most famous rodeo bucking horse, Midnight, was brought out of retirement for one last rodeo.
 The month-long rodeo was held from 9 June to 6 July with ten shows per week.
 Pathé News filmed some of the events.
 The Stadium was home to the White City Rebels motorcycle speedway team, part of the inaugural British League in 1929 and from 1976 to 1978.
 Speedway was run first in 1928 and occasional meetings were run from 1953 to 1958, in 1961 and from 1979 to 1983.
 The stadium was demolished starting in late 1984 to make way for the BBC White City building.
 The athletes of the 1908 Summer Olympics are commemorated with a list inscribed on the side of the BBC Broadcast Centre Building, and the athletics finish line is marked in the paving outside the building.